Sensors, Actuators and Attributes

 When using *.vspec files to define a VSS catalog it is not necessary to give the full dot-notated name for each data-entry, as the *.vspec format supports includes that can be used to append entries to a specific branch.

-In addition to sensor, actuatorand attribute VSS also support entries to describe struct data types.
+In addition to sensor, actuatorand attribute VSS also supports entries to describe struct data types.
 The information on data entry attributes below is partially valid also for structs.

 Mandatory Data Entry Attributes